 Okay, so terps give my weed its scent.
 At the end of the day, does that mean I just go with my personal aroma preference?
 I like citrusy smells so I should probably choose something that contains limonene, one of the most common terps?

-Of course you can follow your nose, but there’s more benefit to be found in the science of terpenes, and you should take note of these things if you want to be an informed consumer.
-Terps impart not just smell and taste, but also aspects of the medicinal and psychoactive effects of cannabis; limonene, using it as our example, does tend to present a citrusy aroma, but it’s also found to be particularly effective as an anti-anxiety agent.
+Of course you can follow your nose, but there’s more benefit to be found in the science of terpenes.
+Terps impart not just smell and taste, but also aspects of the medicinal and psychoactive effects of cannabis; limonene, using it as our example, limonene has a citrusy aroma, but it’s also found to be particularly effective as an anti-anxiety agent.
 Limonene is also regarded as being uplifting, helpful when you’re down with the winter blues or other life woes.
 And you know where else you can find limonene?
 In lemon rinds, in juniper, and in peppermint.
 Go figure.

 I did tell you there are more than 200 known terps that occur naturally in the cannabis plant, but I don’t mean to overwhelm you with that number.
 There are basically five you’re likely to spot more often than the rest, and learning a bit about those five will make for a great base education.
 They are limonene, myrcene, pinene, linalool, and caryophyllene.

-As we mentioned above, Limonene tends to present a citrusy aroma, but it’s also found to be particularly effective as an anti-anxiety agent.
+As we mentioned above, Limonene tends to present a citrusy aroma, but it might be particularly effective as an anti-anxiety agent.
 Limonene is also regarded as being uplifting, and is often found in strains that have what most would consider to be a sativa effect.

 Common to indica cannabis strains, you won’t be surprised to learn myrcene is a relaxing terp, something you might appreciate after a hard workout or long work day, obviously well suited to an indica.
 Myrcene is also found in hops, bay laurel leaves, thyme, lemongrass, and more.
 Myrcene can have a citrusy aroma, a musky aroma, and/or an earthy, herbal aroma.